hnaeem96/react-flask-todo/README.md

 `>>> exit()`

-Run the following start the app:
+Run the following to start the app:

 `$ python Flask.py`